mfs409/jetlag-legacy/tutorials/tut_getting_started.md

 In this tutorial, we will discuss how to get started using JetLag.
 This tutorial doesn't involve much programming.
 It only focuses on getting your computer set up to start writing games.
+When you finish this tutorial, you will have a copy of the JetLag code that you are able to run.
+You will be able to use this as the starting point for learning about games, and also as the starting point for making your own game.

 ## Required Software

 You will need the following programs in order to work with JetLag.
-Please note that we do not currently support development on phones or ChromeBooks.:
+Please note that we do not currently support development on phones or ChromeBooks:

 - A terminal and `git`
     - Every major operating system has at least one terminal program (some even